John Maclean (Scottish socialist): Popular culture

 — Matt McGinn, Ballad of John Maclean, 1965.

 Maclean's life is celebrated in the play The Wrong Side of the Law by Ayrshire writer Norman Deeley, dealing with the political and personal struggles that Maclean faced in his fight to establish socialism in Scotland.

 The Soviet Union (USSR) honoured Maclean with an avenue in central Leningrad – Maklin Prospekt, which ran north from the Fontanka towards the Moika.
 It has now, like Leningrad/St Petersburg itself, reverted to its original name, Angliisky Prospekt (English Avenue).

 To mark the 50th anniversary of MacLean's death in 1973 a 6 ft high cairn of Scottish granite was unveiled at Pollokshaws, not far from Maclean's birthplace.
 Nan and her sister Jean attended the unveiling ceremony.
 The cairn was inscribed: "In memory of John Maclean, born in Pollokshaws on 24th August 1879, died 30th November 1923.
 Famous pioneer of working-class education.
 He forged the Scottish link in the golden chain of world socialism".
 At the ceremony, Hugh MacDiarmid described Maclean as "Next to Burns, the greatest-ever Scot".

 In 1979, on the centenary of his birth, the USSR issued a 4 kopeck commemorative postage stamp depicting Maclean in a portrait by Peter Emilevich Bendel.

 Nan Milton

 Maclean's daughter was Nan Milton, who helped found the John MacLean Society and served as its secretary.
 She copied all of her father's writings from his own and other publications in the National Library and typed them up, these were read by Hugh MacDiarmid who then championed his ideas.
-Her first husband wrote a biography of Maclean.
+Milton wrote a biography of Maclean, which was published in December 1973.